smoonen/bible/README.md

 ## Summary of changes

-- Use Yah and Yahweh where possible
+- Use Yah and Yahweh throughout the OT
+- Use "exodus" in the NT for G1841